multiwindowmode/WinSpy/readme.md

 ```

 - **ADB control** directory contains our experimental control scripts.
 For example, `inner_app_chat` simulates human interactions with the phone screen by controlling clicks and swipes, allowing for repeated operations to collect data.
 - **Collected Data** directory has five folders corresponding to the five types of experiments described in the paper.
 Unfortunately, due to the high frequency of CPU or IMU data collection, each single experiment record exceeds 100MB, which surpasses GitHub's limit.
-This part of the data will be made available through external links or by providing our contact information later.
+You can contact us via zeng.li@mail.sdu.edu.cn to get additional data.
 - **Resource Contention Apps** directory contains two folders for the two types of apps used in the Resource Contention experiment. `profiler2cmd5` refers to apps that contend for three types of threads simultaneously, while `Profiler2Cpu5` only contends for CPU threads.
 - **Sound Recovery Android Apps** directory contains three folders: an accelerometer data collection app, a voice playback app, and an app that combines both functions.
 - **Tap Inference Android Apps** directory contains four folders.
 Three of them are tap inference input apps with different layouts.
 The `Tapping_ImuRecorder_Attacker` app runs in the window as an attacking app.